loginom/loginom-help-en-omegat/data/integration/connections/list/odbc.md

 * SQL Server

-List of ODBC drivers for which it is recommended to use the connection string:
+List of the ODBC drivers for which it is recommended to use the connection string:

 * Different drivers for SQL Server
 * Microsoft Text Driver